 Trek Emonda ALR 5

 The Emonda ALR 5 is one of Trek’s mid-range bikes, and most of the time, you can find it just under our maximum price today.
-It features a superbly engineered frame that seems to represent Trek’s attempt at approximating the performance of a carbon fiber with an aluminium bike, using raw engineering willpower.
+It features a superbly engineered frame that represents Trek’s attempt at approximating the performance of a carbon fiber with aluminum bikes’ lightweight performance, using raw engineering willpower.
 In our view, it gives you one of the best bangs for your buck on the list.

-The Emonda ALR 5 uses a an Ultralight 300 Series Alpha Aluminum frame.
+The Emonda ALR 5 uses an Ultralight 300 Series Alpha Aluminum frame.

-This is an aluminum frame (Trek calls it an “advanced aluminum” frame) designed to achieve a good balance of stiffness and weight, which an sometimes be tough for aluminum frames.
-Trek uses hydroforming to create these tubes, a process where they essentially fill round tubes with pressurized water inside a mold to create the tube shape, which allows them to mold aluminum frames “to their current limit” as well as to create more precise welds with less welding material.
+This is an aluminum frame (Trek calls it an “advanced aluminum” frame) designed to achieve a good balance of stiffness and weight, which can sometimes be tough for aluminum frames.
+Trek uses hydroforming to create these tubes, a process where they essentially fill round tubes with pressurized water inside a mold to create the tube shape.
+That way, they mold aluminum frames “to their current limit” and create more precise welds with less welding material.
 Trek likes this system because it supposedly gives them a weight advantage over competitors in the same class.

 All in all, it shouldn’t be any surprise that Trek makes a great frame, and it’s a particularly solid frame at this price point.